nathandh/mywebclass-agile-docs/documentation/theme_1/initiatives/epics/epic_mywebclass_seo_analytics.md

 Dependencies: Completion or in Parallel with Epic [MyWebClass Site Creation](epic_mywebclass_site_creation.md)

+Risks: Analytics can degrade the user experience if overly invasive or if it relies on bulky imports.
+We need to ensure analytics occur behind the scenes, and in such a way to be secondary to the primary goal of creating a site of a high quality user experience.
+Analytics addons should not introduce major latency or reduce application interaction performance.

 Estimated Effort: 1/2 Sprint, where Sprints are 2 Week periods.
 (1 Week)

 Priority: Medium